 Dr. Emerson graduated M.B. in 1909 from The University of Toronto Faculty of Medicine.
 Dr. Emerson worked in lumber camps in Northern Ontario to gain experience.
 According to the 1911 census at the age of 30 Dr. Emerson was residing in Mersea Twp, Essex County.

-The following year, Dr. Emerson married Lucy “Beatrice” McQueen in St Thomas, on the 16th of November (1912).
-Mrs. Emerson was born on the 4th of August, 1878 near Comber, Ontario.
-Her parents, Robert McQueen and the former Mary Carter were farmers.
-She had an older brother named Robert and a younger sister named Charlotte.
+Dr. Emerson married Lucy “Beatrice” MacQueen in St Thomas, on the 16th of November 1912.
+Mrs. Emerson was born near Comber on the 4th of August, 1878.
+She was the 2nd of 4 children born to Robert MacQueen and the former Mary Carter.
+Her parents were farmers and her siblings were; Robert Bruce MacQueen, Charlotte Eleanor MacQueen and Malcolm Donald MacQueen.
 At the time of their marriage Dr. Emerson was residing in Toronto.

-Mrs. Emerson died in 1956.
+Mrs. Emerson died at her residence in Comber on the 1st of February, 1956.
 Dr. Emerson died at Hotel-Dieu Hospital in Windsor on the 4th of June, 1964.
 Dr. and Mrs. Emerson were buried at McDowell Cemetery in Comber.